Florida's Agritourism Laws

 Agritourism marries Florida's two largest industries, tourism and agriculture, to provide an on-farm recreational experience for consumers.
 Florida has experienced record tourism in recent years, with 105 million visitors spending more than $85 billion in 2015, according to VISIT Florida (Visit Florida Marketing Plan, 2017).
 According to USDA Census of Agriculture data, although Florida trails many other states in the number of agritourism operations, the number of Florida farms offering recreational experiences more than doubled from 281 in 2007 to 724 in 2012 (USDA, 2012).
-This document describes laws governing Florida agritourism operations, including the original 2013 definition (F.S.
+This document describes laws governing Florida agritourism operations for operators, including the original 2013 definition (F.S.
 570.96) and clarifications passed in 2016 (F.S.
 570.85-89).

 The authors would like to gratefully acknowledge the review contribution provided by the UF/IFAS Center for Agricultural and Natural Resource Law, as well as Dr. Joy Rumble and Jessica Sullivan.